mrkkrp/text-metrics/README.md

   transposition).
 This is rarely needed though in real-world applications, IMO.

-* `edit-distance` only provides single Levenshtein distance, `text-metrics` aims to provide implementations of most string metrics algorithms.
+* `edit-distance` only provides Levenshtein distance, `text-metrics` aims to provide implementations of most string metrics algorithms.

 * `edit-distance` works on `Strings`, while `text-metrics` works on strict `Text` values.